 Turn down Gunston Road in Lorton and a quartet of pleasant surprises await.
 To the left, you’ll find Pohick Bay Regional Park with its action-oriented activities, like boating, fishing, golf, a kid-friendly waterpark, and camping.
 Right next door is the home of a founding father.
 More on that below.
 To the right, at the confluence of the Potomac and Occoquan Rivers, are Mason Neck State Park and Elizabeth Hartwell Mason Neck Wildlife Refuge.
 These wildlife havens are home to a large population of bald eagles, beavers, and other mammals.

 Image by April Greer for Visit Fairfax

-The Workhouse Arts Center in Lorton is an utterly unique arts venue that simply must be seen to be truly appreciated.
+There are lots of things to do in Lorton, VA but the Workhouse Arts Center is an utterly unique arts venue that simply must be seen to be truly appreciated.
 Housed in a former penitentiary, it is a working arts community where artists create, display, and sell their works all in the same place.
 So you not only acquire a unique work of art, but you also form a connection to the artist and have a story to tell every time someone notices your good taste.
 It is also a historic attraction with ties to the women's suffrage movement, as described below.

 Uncover American history.

 As mentioned above, the Workhouse Arts Center used to be a former penitentiary.
 And among the inmates in 1917 were a group of suffragists imprisoned for picketing the White House to secure the right to vote.
 When word got out about the abysmal treatment they received while imprisoned there, public opinion hit a tipping point and women's right to vote was finally ratified in 1920.
 The Lucy Burns Museum on site tells the story.
 And located adjacent to the Workhouse at Occoquan Regional Park, you’ll find the Turning Point Suffragist Memorial honoring the battles that all American women suffragists fought during their quest for equality.